Business in the Community

 Business in the Community (BITC) is a British business-community outreach charity promoting responsible business, CSR, corporate responsibility, and is one of the Prince's Charities of King Charles III (formerly the Prince of Wales).

-BITC works with companies in the UK and internationally, who are committed to improving their impact on society.
-BITC seeks to positively shape business impact on the environment, in the marketplace, in the workplace and in the community.
-It is an organisation that works with businesses to improve their corporate social responsibility (CSR) credentials, offering advice and programmes tailored to meet their needs.
+BITC works with companies in the UK and internationally.

 Background

-BITC was set up in 1982 and its current CEO is Amanda Mackenzie OBE, who joined the organisation in 2016.
-Prior to this, Dame Julia Cleverdon was CEO from 1992 to 2008 and is now vice president, and Stephen Howard was CEO from 2008 to 2016.
+BITC was set up in 1982 and its current CEO is Kieran Harding.
+Prior to this, Mary Macleod was the CEO from 2023 to 2025.
+Amanda Mackenzie OBE was the CEO from 2016 to 2023.
+Dame Julia Cleverdon was CEO from 1992 to 2008 and is now vice president, and Stephen Howard was CEO from 2008 to 2016.

 Each of BITC's campaigns is managed by a leadership team, made up and chaired by senior business leaders.
 Leaders include Steven Holliday, chief executive of National Grid plc; Mark Allen, chief executive of Dairy Crest Group; Paul Drechsler, chairman and chief executive of Wates Group; Richard Howson, chief executive of Carillion, and Ian Cheshire, CEO of Kingfisher plc.

 Business in the Community is one of The Prince's Charities, a group of not-for-profit organisations of which Charles III is president.
 Seventeen of the nineteen charities were founded personally by The Prince.